HonghuiChen/Music16Final/readme.md

 - made changes in the FavoriteArtist and FavoriteSongs attributes of the User entity
 - refractored getusername() method name
 - added getTrack helper class to retrieve track information when given the ID of the track
 - create SearchArtist class and implement the searchArtist method
+- updated the readme files

+## Few updates on Week 10:
+- finished log out use case
+- allowing user to switch between the signup view and login view, without having to signup everytime they open the app